neondatabase/website/content/docs/introduction/about-billing.md

 <a href="/docs/introduction/plans" description="Estimate your monthly bill with Neon" icon="cards">Pricing estimation guide</a>

-<a href="/docs/introduction/billing-sample" description="See how to select the right plan for a sample project" icon="cli-cursor">Sample billing scenario</a>
+<a href="/docs/introduction/billing-sample" description="See how to select the right pricing plan for a sample project" icon="cli-cursor">Sample project billing</a>

 </DetailIconCards>